SteelCodeTeam/Metallics-Arts/README.md

 ## **About us 🙋**
 We are a small team of 3 people: 2 developers and 1 designer.
 We did all the code and all the textures.
 We also got help from the community of "El Club De Las Tormentas".
 We recommend his YT and Twitch channel!

 We are RuDaHee, TobibusFate and Farck!
-You can get our contact in final notes section.
+You can get our contact in the final notes section.

-We made the mod for the community's mistborn-oriented server (of which we are moderators haha), and also, contribute our work to anyone who wants to enjoy the mod.
+We made the mod for the community's mistborn-oriented server (of which we are moderators haha), and also  contribute our work to anyone who wants to enjoy the mod.

 So we really hope you enjoy it!